Bulk-Loader im Vergleich: Vor- und Nachteile beliebter Modelle

 • 200-foot capacity for large projects[9][25]

-• No light traps – dust-resisant design[4][25]
+• No light traps – dust-resistant design[4][25]

 Disadvantages:

-• Modification needed for FILCA cartridges[25]
+• Modification needed for FILCA cassettes[25]

-• Complex Mechanics with 15 individual parts[8][25]
+• Complex mechanics with 15 individual parts[8][25]

-• Hard to find – Production discontinued[4][8]
+• Hard to find – production discontinued[4][8]

 LPL Dayroll Deluxe: Round loader with integrated data disc